MohsanRazaq/CloudGuard/README.md

 ## Overview

-CloudGuard follows a plugin-based architecture where individual security checks are separated from the scan engine.
+CloudGuard follows a plugin-based architecture where individual security checks are separated from the scan engine including cis benchmarking  marching towards attack surface mapping with radius blast.

 ```mermaid
 flowchart TD